albertomorini/CyberphisicalSystem/ProjectReport_BassanMorini.md

 - **dataset**: Specifies the origin dataset, such as "DoS," "Fuzzy," "Impersonate," etc.

-**DISCLAIMER**: to simulate a real life scenario, server sends the client a new detection at every request received. <br/>
+**DISCLAIMER**: to simulate a real life scenario, server sends to client a new detection at every request received. <br/>
 **In an effective scenario, the server will make detections available in real-time as soon as they are identified.**

 Therefore, we allow the client to define the polling time to check the server for new data.
 Currently, this is set to every 5 seconds.